-This tomato and polenta dumplings soup is so refreshing, light and packed with antioxidants and vitamins soup a real winter warmer and a soul-hugger like I always say.
+This tomato and polenta dumplings soup is so refreshing, light, and packed with antioxidants and vitamins, a real winter warmer or a summer soul-hugger like I always say.
+It is a beautiful vegetarian dish, can easily be made vegan, and it is totally gluten-free too if you are after a gluten-free recipe.

 Of course, to make it a little creamier and even more exciting than this soup already is, just add a dash of creme fraiche.
 Yummy.

-If you liked this soup recipe, you may also like :
+If you like soups, you may also like...

 - Potato soup with ham hock and petit pois (garden peas)